 from django.urls import path, include from wagtail.admin import urls as wagtailadmin_urls from wagtail import urls as wagtail_urls from wagtail.documents import urls as wagtaildocs_urls urlpatterns = [ ... path('cms/', include(wagtailadmin_urls)), path('documents/', include(wagtaildocs_urls)), path('pages/', include(wagtail_urls)), ... ]

-The URL paths here can be altered as necessary to fit your project’s URL scheme.
+You can alter URL paths here to fit your project’s URL scheme.

-django.contrib.admin); Wagtail-only projects typically host the Wagtail admin at
+django.contrib.admin.
+Wagtail-only projects host the Wagtail admin at

-/admin/, but if this would clash with your project’s existing admin backend then an alternative path can be used, such as
+/admin/, but if this clashes with your project’s existing admin backend then you can use an alternative path, such as

-wagtaildocs_urls is the location from where document files will be served.
-This can be omitted if you do not intend to use Wagtail’s document management features.
+wagtaildocs_urls.
+You can omit this if you do not intend to use Wagtail’s document management features.

-/pages/, leaving the root URL and other paths to be handled as normal by your Django project.
-If you want Wagtail to handle the entire URL space including the root URL, this can be replaced with:
+/pages/, leaving your Django project to handle the root URL and other paths as normal.
+If you want Wagtail to handle the entire URL space including the root URL, then place

-urlpatterns list, so that it does not override more specific URL patterns.
+urlpatterns ensures that it doesn’t override more specific URL patterns.

-Finally, your project needs to be set up to serve user-uploaded files from
+Finally, you need to set up your project to serve user-uploaded files from

 MEDIA_ROOT.
 Your Django project may already have this in place, but if not, add the following snippet to